 Whether you like it hot or cold, sweet or sugarless, creamy or not, a coffee station gives you endless options without the high-end price tag of coffee shops like Starbucks, Peets, or any local cafe.
 My coffee bar has a dedicated space set up on my kitchen countertop.

-While I could setup up the coffee station on a coffee bar cart, small table, console table, or repurposed piece of furniture, I have chosen to maximize my countertop space.
-This set up is also a good choice for small spaces.
-So if you have a smaller space, there’s no need to fret, this setup might be perfect for you.
+While I could setup up the coffee station on a coffee bar cart, small table, console table, or repurposed piece of furniture, I have chosen to maximize my countertop space by setting up the coffee bar on kitchen counter.
+This coffee bar on kitchen counter set up is also a good choice for small spaces.
+So if you have a smaller space, this setup might be perfect for you.

 So save yourself some money (especially if you are on a tight budget), and let’s start setting up your cute coffee bar on your kitchen counter space.